Ieshitva/ieshitva.github.io/_posts/2020-01-18-Are-You-Happy.markdown

 Need something more personal ?<br/>
 Our standard of getting into Medical College ?
 Getting MBBS is lucky but getting into Dentistry (BDS) is to be looked down upon ?
 Why ?
 Who decided for us what is better and what is worse ?
 Why is one thing better than the other ?
 Why did you let someone else decide what is it that would make you happy ?

 And now I hear the same thing when talking about Post Graduation.
 You get dermatology then you're lucky.
 You get pathology, well, you didn't work hard.
-I dare to ask why ?
 The other day I was talking about USMLE and the first reply was, "well you're not getting Radiology there so what’s the point ?"<br/>
-Well, why do you assume I want it ?
+Well, I dare to ask why ?
+Why do you assume I want it ?
 Can I not do something because I love it instead of thinking about which is going to make me more moolahs ?
 <br/>
 <br/>
 <br/>